SELECTION OF QUESTIONS AND ANSWERS

 When you started chi kung, it took you about 10 minutes to enter into a chi kung state of mind.
 In many situations, 10 minutes is too long to be useful.
 You don't, for example, ask your client or a tennis opponent to wait for 10 minutes while you prepare yourself to enter into a chi kung state of mind.

-But now you can enter into a chi kung state of mind within a minute.
+But now, after the chi kung course, you can enter into a chi kung state of mind within a minute.
 That is extremely useful.
 Before your client sits down comfortably or your tennis opponent walks into the court, entering into a chi kung state of mind within a minute enables you to enhance your performance.

 - Internal Force: How Can You be Sure?